A Mouthful of Blossoms – A List of Edible Flowers & Herbs

 NOTE: Avoid any plants that have been sprayed with pesticides.
 (Always check for correct plant identification before consuming since there can be look-a-like flowers that can be poisonous.
 Avoid picking flowers from roadsides, or purchasing from floral shops if its not organic.)

-Almond Blossoms (Prunus dulcis ) Use as a garnish or eat raw.
+Almond Blossoms (Prunus dulcis) – Use as a garnish or eat raw.

-Anchusa (A.azurea) Common name: Common Bugloss – Use as a garnish.
+Anchusa (A. azurea) Common name: Common Bugloss – Use as a garnish.
 Stems may also be boiled or fried.

 Angelica – (A. archangelica) Common name: Wild celery, Root of The Holy Ghost – Use tender young leaves in a salad, in tea or make candied stems.
 Has a strong celery taste.
 Pairs well with ginger or mint.
+NOTE: Use caution and Identification before handling or eating.
+Looks similar to Hemlock which is poisonous in its entirety.

 Apple Blossom (Malus spp) – Use in a salad or as a garnish.
 Especially good in fruit salad.
 Floral taste.